-When you face a problem of planing a big number of wooden boards, it soon becomes obvious that this task is quite labour-intensive and time-consuming if performed manually.
-For this type of work, the tool that works best is a wood planer is definitely a perfect tool.
-A heavy-duty woodworking tool intended for planing solid wood into the boards of the desired thickness is exactly what it is.
+When you face the problem of planing a large number of wooden boards, it soon becomes obvious that this task is quite labour-intensive and time-consuming if performed manually.
+For this type of work, the tool that works best is a wood planer, a woodworking tool intended for planing solid wood into the boards of the desired thickness.

-One of the main benefits planers provide is their labour-saving capability since such tools have a high-power motor and let you process a lot of raw materials in no time.
-Another advantage is the safety of operation as the probability of injury is quite low for powerful planers.
-And the last but not the least is the quality of surface as the electric planers enable you to obtain the boards of top accuracy dimensions and fine finish.
-Furthermore, such boards can be used for laying floors, making furniture or interior, among other things.
+One of the main benefits offered by planers is their labour-saving capability since these tools have a high-power motor and let you process a lot of raw materials in no time.
+Another advantage is the safety of operation, as the probability of injury when operating this tool is quite low.
+Last but definitely not least is the quality of surface which you can obtain through planning.
+With a planer, all of your boards will have extremely accurate dimensions and a fine finish, making themselves suitable for laying floors, making furniture or interiors, and many other things.

-Such tools have the following principle of operation: a workpiece is fed along a horizontal table on rollers and a rotating cutter head with the knives whittles the workpiece to shape it into a board.
+Such tools have the following principle of operation: a workpiece is fed along with a horizontal table on rollers and a rotating cutter head with knives whittles the workpiece to shape it into a board.

 What Features to Compare

 Before opting for such a valuable workshop assistant as a planer, you should learn about its functionality and clarify the most important features.

-There are several types of planing tools and they are designed to perform different types of wood processing:
+There are several types of planing tools designed to perform different types of wood processing: